HOW IT ALL WORKS

 FOOD IS DONATED

-Donations of food, with at least three months best before date, are placed in collection boxes at either The Cooperative Westbridge Park, Sainsbury’s and Waitrose in Sherborne, Dike & Son of Stalbridge, in the basket at the back of Sherborne Abbey Church, collection point at Cheap Street Church and in various other parish churches, community and workplace groups and schools.
+Donations of food are placed in collection boxes at either Sainsbury’s or Waitrose in Sherborne, The Cooperative Westbridge Park, Hunt’s Supermarket (next to Sherborne Station), Dike & Son of Stalbridge, in the basket at the back of Sherborne Abbey Church, collection point at Cheap Street Church and in various other parish churches, community and workplace groups and schools.
 If your community group does not have a collection point for the food bank we we would welcome you to set one up.

-Our team of 70+ volunteers carries out a range of duties including collecting food from various donation points, sorting the food to check that it’s in date then picking and packing food into bags for delivery according to individual need.
-The parcels are then delivered by teams of volunteer drivers to people in need.
+Our team of 70+ volunteers carries out a range of activities including collecting food from various donation points, sorting the food to check that it’s in date, shopping for shortfall items; then picking and packing into bags for delivery according to individual need.

-Sherborne Food Bank caters for Sherborne and its surrounding communities from Bishops Caundle to Bradford Abbas, Stalbridge to Charlton Horethorne and beyond.
-It is a vast area, and we work in full co-operation with other recognised food banks and charities.
-Serving a largely rural area, we deliver parcels to the home address of clients or by agreement to the agency office which is referring them.
-Often clients in very rural areas have no access to transport to get to town and our delivery service is crucial.
+Sherborne Food Bank delivers emergency food parcels to Sherborne and surrounding communities from Bishops Caundle to Bradford Abbas, Stalbridge to Charlton Horethorne and beyond – an area of some 78 square miles.
+We work in co-operation with other recognised local food charities.
+Serving a largely rural area, we deliver parcels to the home address of clients, or by agreement to the agency office which is referring them.
+For those in rural areas, without access to transport, our delivery service is vital.